 - define the most important Danish natural terrestrial habitats, and account for their history

-- regognize the most important Danish habitats from their organism composition (plants, animals, fungi)
+- recognize the most important Danish habitat types by their organism composition (plants, animals and fungi)

 - identify which taxa are relevant to characterize a particular habitat

-- identify and apply relevant identificatoin literature for relevant groups of organisms
+- identify and apply relevant identification literature for relevant groups of organisms

 - communicate basic functional/ecological aspects of the main Danish natural habitats

 - Project work